...understanding Vermeer's "A Lady Standing at a Virginal"

 ...must not live unarmed.

-For the littles EYES of my ROSELIJN:
+For the little EYES of my ROSELIJN:

 They will provide little arrows for you again:

 She is perhaps both a woman to be courted and Venus herself, to whom the beloved is often compared in poetry (the "white Mother of Love," as noted previously).
-Vermeer's faintly comic tone, with his cross-eyed Cupid looming triumphantly above us and the trace of a smile on the woman's face, recalls a song from Delfs Cupidoos schighje in which the foolish vrijer Pietje is confronted by, as he says, "a small little man with a bow."
+Vermeer's faintly comic tone, with his cross-eyed Cupid looming triumphantly above us and the trace of a smile on the woman's face, recalls a song from Tweede Delfs Cupidoos schighje in which the foolish vrijer Pietje is confronted by, as he says, "a small little man with a bow."
 Pietje's female companion Trijntje warns him that he is in danger.
 The song ends with Pietje pleading for mercy:

 Ay, ay, ay, dear Cupid